-\subsubsection{Robust generalized linear models (GLMs)}
+\subsection{Robust generalized linear models (GLMs)}

-Moving beyond the quantile loss for linear models, we focus on general loss function {of GLMs \citep{mccullagh1989generalized} as below}.
-In this part, we assume that $\{ Y_i\}_{i=1}^{n}$ satisfy some moment conditions rather than the assumptions for distribution (as in classical GLMs).
+We consider the general loss function {of GLMs \citep{mccullagh1989generalized} as below}.
+In this part, we assume that $\{ Y_i\}_{i=1}^{n}$ satisfy some moment conditions rather than put specific conditions on its distribution (as in the classical GLMs).

 Let $u(\cdot)$ be a known link function.
 Consider the quasi-GLMs loss function:

 where the loss function is given by $l(y ,x^\top \theta ):=k(x^ \top \theta)-y u(x^ \top \theta)$ with $k(t):=b(u (t))$ for a given function $b(\cdot)$.
 If $u(t)=t$, we say the quasi-GLMs has the \emph{canonical link}.